ylesia-wu/major-outage-prediction/README.md

 ### Data Cleaning

 Just like what we have done in the previous analysis, which can be found [here](https://github.com/ylesia-wu/power-outage-analysis), we have converted the `xlsx` file into `csv` file, removed unnecessary rows and columns, converted the data type of each column as appropriate, and create new `pd.Timestamp` columns by combining existing columns.
-In addition, we created our response variable column `IS.MAJOR` by combining information from `CUSTOMERS.AFFECTED` and `DEMAND.LOSS.MW` columns based on the definition of major outages: that impacted at least 50,000 customers or caused an unplanned firm load loss of at least 300 MW.
+In addition, we created our response variable column `IS.MAJOR` by combining information from `CUSTOMERS.AFFECTED` and `DEMAND.LOSS.MW` columns based on the definition of major outages: outages that impacted at least 50,000 customers or caused an unplanned firm load loss of at least 300 MW.
 To handle missing values in relevant columns, we used imputation with appropriate methods such as probabilistic imputation.
 Last but not least, we split our dataset into a train set and a test set in the proportion of 3 to 1.

 Here are the first few rows of our train set: